Pikkius/3DOnco/README.md

 # 3DOnco - An oncogenic fusion prediction tool (Mari is editing)

-<b>The tool is a gene fusion classification algorithm for onco and not onco proteins: starting from 2 chromosomes and their break-points the tool simulates the gene fusion and then predicts the nature of the hybrid protein as oncogenic or not (non è il gene che è oncogenic?) through its 3d structure. </b>
+<b>The tool is a gene fusion prioritization algorithm for the classification of oncogenic and not oncogenic proteins: starting from 2 chromosomes and their breakpoints the tool simulates the gene fusion and then predicts the nature of the hybrid protein as oncogenic or not through its 3d structure. </b>

 <p align="center">
   <img src="Figures/Gene_fusion.PNG" alt="drawing" width="600"/>